 Symptoms may include:

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-This will include a pelvic exam of your uterus, ovaries, cervix, and vagina.
-Your doctor may order blood tests.
+This will include an exam of the uterus, ovaries, cervix, and vagina.

 Centers for Disease Control and Prevention